atomicpay/prestashop-plugin/CONTRIBUTING.md

-# Contributing to AtomicPay for WooCommerce Plugin
+# Contributing to AtomicPay for PrestaShop Module
 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.